madprops/blog/docs/armtrak.md

 There are 4 warps that appear randomly on the map every certain amount of minutes.
 They can be used or destroyed.
 On every iteration they are replaced and renewed.
 When used, they act as portals that move the ship to a certain location on the map.
 When destroyed they stop working as portals, and instead reflect lasers shot at them.

 When players reach a certain kill streak (like destroying 10 players without dying), they get to be the Skull.
 They get a certain icon status and a special laser.
 Players stop being the skull when they are destroyed.
+The skull can't enter the safe zone.

 When ships are destroyed they are resetted to the initial stats.